-The Partnership awards equity-based compensation to officers, directors and employees under the Long-Term Incentive Plan.
-All equity-based awards to officers, directors and employees under the Long-Term Incentive Plan, including grants of performance units, time-based phantom units (phantom units) and time-based restricted units (restricted units) are recognized in the Consolidated Statements of Income based on their fair values.
+The Partnership awards equity-based compensation to officers, directors and employees under the Long-Term Incentive Plan, including grants of performance units, time-based phantom units (phantom units) and time-based restricted units (restricted units) are recognized in the Consolidated Statements of Income based on their fair values.
 The fair value of the phantom units and restricted units are based on the closing market price of the Partnership's common unit on the grant date.
 The fair value of the performance units is estimated on the grant date using a lattice-based valuation model that factors in information, including the expected distribution yield, expected price volatility, risk-free interest rate and the probable outcome of the market condition, over the expected life of the performance units.
 Compensation expense for the phantom unit and restricted unit awards is a fixed amount determined at the grant date fair value and is recognized as services are rendered by employees over a vesting period.
 The vesting of the performance unit awards is also contingent upon the probable outcome of the market condition.
 Depending on forfeitures and actual vesting, the compensation expense recognized related to the awards could increase or decrease.